 Conclusion

 For any cutting job, knowledge on how to safely use a chainsaw is imperative to your safety.
 Make sure you are cutting branches of the tree from the bottom up and plan out your project.
-Check every aspect of the chainsaw before starting to cut, including the chain and blade.
-Keep the bar lubricated for an easy cutting job without friction and kickback.
-Most importantly, remember to wear the necessary PPE.
+Before I even rev up the chainsaw, I meticulously check every part, especially the chain and blade.
+A well-lubricated bar has served me well, ensuring smoother cuts without the worries of friction and kickback.
+And I can’t emphasize enough: always gear up with the right PPE.
+It’s saved me more times than I can count.

 Before anything else, know the essential things of getting a chainsaw license here.
 Read next!